SunnyCat2013/lizhenyang.github.io/posts/English/liulishuo.md

 I'd like to relax, but I have a lot on my mind.

-Because it was so early, there were almost no cars.
+- Because it was so early, there were almost no cars.
-Early tomorrow morning they are going to cross the Golden Gate Bridge and go to the north along the coast.
+- Early tomorrow morning they are going to cross the Golden Gate Bridge and go to the north along the coast.
-The oceans are also an most important source of oxygen.
+- The oceans are also an most important source of oxygen.
+- Why are you in such a hurry?

 # 2018-04-11
 今天学完了 level-4 的 unit 1。